The Love for Three Oranges (fairy tale)

-"The Love for Three Oranges" or "The Three Citrons" is an Italian literary fairy tale written by Giambattista Basile in the Pentamerone.
+"The Love for the Three Oranges" or "The Three Citrons" (Neapolitan: Le Tre Cetre) is an Italian literary fairy tale written by Giambattista Basile in the Pentamerone in the 17th century.
 It is the concluding tale, and the one the heroine of the frame story uses to reveal that an imposter has taken her place.

+The literary tale by Basile is considered to be the oldest attestation of tale type ATU 408, "The Three Oranges", of the international Aarne-Thompson-Uther Index.
+Variants are recorded from oral tradition among European Mediterranean countries, in the Middle East and Turkey, as well as across Iran and India.

 Summary

 A king, who only had one son, anxiously waited for him to marry.
 One day, the prince cut his finger; his blood fell on white cheese.
 The prince declared that he would only marry a woman as white as the cheese and as red as the blood, so he set out to find her.
 The prince wandered the lands until he came to the Island of Ogresses, where two little old women each told him that he could find what he sought here, if he went on, and the third gave him three citrons, with a warning not to cut them until he came to a fountain.
 A fairy would fly out of each, and he had to give her water at once.

 He returned home, and by the fountain, he was not quick enough for the first two, but was for the third.
 The woman was red and white, and the prince wanted to fetch her home properly, with suitable clothing and servants.
 He had her hide in a tree.
 A black slave, coming to fetch water, saw her reflection in the water, and thought it was her own and that she was too pretty to fetch water.
 She refused, and her mistress beat her until she fled.
 The fairy laughed at her in the garden, and the slave noticed her.
 She asked her story and on hearing it, offered to arrange her hair for the prince.
 When the fairy agreed, she stuck a pin into her head, and the fairy only escaped by turning into a bird.
 When the prince returned, the slave claimed that wicked magic had transformed her.

 The prince and his parents prepared for the wedding.
 The bird flew to the kitchen and asked after the cooking.
 The lady ordered it be cooked, and it was caught and cooked, but the cook threw the water it had been scalded in, into the garden, where a citron tree grew in three days.
 The prince saw the citrons, took them to his room, and dealt with them as the last three, getting back his bride.
 She told him what had happened.
 He brought her to a feast and demanded of everyone what should be done to anyone who would harm her.
 Various people said various things; the slave said she should be burned, and so the prince had the slave burned.